Pinocchio's Revenge: Plot

 That night, Pinocchio convinces Zoe to set him free on the pretense that he will confess to David about causing his accident.
 Zoe makes him promise he will not do anything bad and cuts his strings, at which point Pinocchio takes off for the hospital with Zoe in pursuit.
 Through a first-person perspective, an unknown person walks into David's room and unplugs his life support machine, killing him.
 When Zoe denies to Jennifer that she visited the hospital and blames David's death on Pinocchio, an angry and confused Jennifer locks the puppet in the trunk of her car.

-That night, Zoe is left in the care of babysitter Sophia (Candace McKenzie), who reminds Zoe that she gave Pinocchio a conscience in the form of a cricket she caught earlier.
+That night, Zoe is left in the care of babysitter Sophia, who reminds Zoe that she gave Pinocchio a conscience in the form of a cricket she caught earlier.
 Zoe runs to her room to check on the cricket, only to find it killed.
 Sophia runs to the sound of Zoe's screams, only to be attacked and killed by someone wielding a fireplace poker.
 Jennifer arrives home to find the babysitter dead and Zoe standing in a dark hallway.
 When she tries to confront Zoe, the girl runs away in a panic.
 As Jennifer explores the house, she is struck by the poker and sees her daughter standing above her with it in her hand.

 Zoe explains that she just managed to get the poker away from Pinocchio, but before Jennifer can inquire further, she vanishes.
 Jennifer stands up to see Pinocchio standing in the room, at which point he suddenly turns towards her and attacks her with a knife.
 Following a pursuit through the house, Jennifer throws Pinocchio through a glass coffee table, only to see that her daughter is suddenly lying in the puppet's place.
 The movie closes with a catatonic Zoe being committed.
 Jennifer vows not to give up until Zoe recovers and comes home, to which Dr. Edwards states, "I hope not, for your sake, I hope not."